-George A. Kotsakis DDS, MSAssociate Professor, Department of Periodontics, UTHSCSA, San Antonio, TX; Affiliate Associate Professor, Department of Global Health, University of Washington, Seattle, WA
+George A. Kotsakis DDS, MSAssociate Professor, Department of Periodontics, UTHSCSA, San Antonio, Texas; Affiliate Associate Professor, Department of Global Health, University of Washington, Seattle, Washington

 Dr. Georgios Kotsakis is Associate Professor of Periodontics and a Roland Meffert Endowed Scholar at The University of Texas Health Science Center at San Antonio (UTHSCSA), where he directs the Clinical and Translational Periodontal Research Laboratory.
 He is a Diplomate of the American Board of Periodontology and also serves as graduate faculty in the Graduate School of Biomedical Sciences at UTHSCSA and as Affiliate Associate Professor in Global Health at the School of Public Health at the University of Washington.

 Dr. Kotsakis practices periodontics in the UTHSCSA intramural clinics and is involved in treating implant complications and peri-implantitis.
 Dr. Kotsakis received his DDS from the University of Athens, Greece, and, after graduation, he practiced in Athens for several years prior to coming to the US.
 He then completed his residency in periodontics and received his masters of science at the University of Minnesota when he first became involved in peri-implantitis research.